multigcs/LinuxCNC-RIO/configs/Lattice-iCE40HX8K_BOB/README.md

 Custom BOB originally designed and used with BBB & machinekit

-12 Ouput 5 input
+12 Ouput 5 Input
 https://github.com/ozzyrob/pp_bob_output

 4 Output 12 Input
 https://github.com/ozzyrob/pp_bob_input

-Descritions of the Inputs & Outputs for both bard relate to use with BeagleBone Black, please
+Descriptions of the Inputs & Outputs for both boards relate to use with BeagleBone Black, please